 Getting a good fit with Swim Goggles

 Many of us have a face shape that is not a perfect fit for off the shelf goggles, meaning that lots of swimming goggles won’t fit us without some adjustment.
-One solution to this problem may well lie in a pair of goggles that can be adjusted around the nose, rather than a traditional pair of goggles where only the strap can be adjusted.
+One solution to this problem is to invest in a pair of goggles that can be adjusted around the nose, rather than a traditional style where only the strap can be cinched.
 If this sounds like you then Swedish style swim goggles may be the best bet as they can be adjusted in more than one way.

 For people with smaller faces some swim goggles come in smaller sizes such as children’s or women’s sizes.
 Some goggle models come in both a standard and small version so check the label carefully.
 Often the women’s models are just smaller versions of the men’s models with more feminine color selections.

 You might need to try several styles to find a swim goggle that fits you perfectly.
-Therefore, it might be an idea to buy some inexpensive goggles in the style you think might work for you, and see how they fit.
-Afterwards, you can look for a pair of more stylish or higher quality goggles that have a similar design to the ones you like.
+It might be an idea to buy some inexpensive goggles in the style you think might work for you, and see how they fit.
+Later on, you can look for a pair of more stylish or higher quality goggles that have a similar design to the ones you like.
 Remember that the most important thing about goggles is that they are comfortable, fit well and prevent water infiltration.

 A Little History